 It serves neither the lender nor the consumer to enter into an upside-down mortgage, he noted.
 Some real estate agents, mortgage brokers and home builders have used the Home Valuation Code of Conduct and Interagency Appraisal and Evaluation Guidelines as a scapegoat for current declines in the real estate market caused by the weak economy and the general oversupply of homes in the market, Magdziarz said.

-Subscribe to the Appraisal Institute News Releases RSS feed and stay connected with the latest news from the Appraisal Institute: http://www.appraisalinstitute.org/RSS/NewsRelease/Default.aspx.
+Subscribe to the Appraisal Institute’s RSS feed to stay connected with the latest news from the Appraisal Institute, and follow us on Facebook, Twitter, LinkedIn and our blog, Opinions of Value.

-The Appraisal Institute is a global membership association of professional real estate appraisers, with more than 24,000 members and 91 chapters throughout the world.
+The Appraisal Institute is a global membership association of professional real estate appraisers, with more than 24,000 members in nearly 60 counties throughout the world.
 Its mission is to advance professionalism and ethics, global standards, methodologies, and practices through the professional development of property economics worldwide.
 Organized in 1932, the Appraisal Institute advocates equal opportunity and nondiscrimination in the appraisal profession and conducts its activities in accordance with applicable federal, state and local laws.
 Members of the Appraisal Institute benefit from an array of professional education and advocacy programs, and may hold the prestigious MAI, SRPA and SRA designations.
-For more information regarding the Appraisal Institute, please visit www.appraisalinstitute.org.
+Learn more at www.appraisalinstitute.org.